Alcove Tubs vs. Drop-In Tubs: Installation Costs, Tradeoffs & More

 Alcove tubs: Installation of an alcove tub is usually faster than a drop-in design because the tub fits into a three-wall cavity with an apron supporting the front.
 The surround can be tile or a prefabricated wall system, and waterproofing centers on the flange-to-wall integration and the shower area.
 When installing an alcove tub, expect to pay as much as $1,500.
 Bundling the installation with other bathroom remodeling projects can help reduce labor costs, while modifying plumbing can drive up the price tag.

-Drop-in tubs: Installation costs of drop-in tubs are higher than those for alcove tubs because the deck must be framed, sheathed, waterproofed, and finished to precise dimensions.
+Drop-in tubs: Installation costs of drop-in tubs are higher than those for alcove tubs because the deck has to be framed and waterproofed to tight tolerances.
 The rim requires consistent support, the access panel for the drain and any pump equipment must be planned, and the deck surface (tile or slab) adds material and labor.
 Plumbing may need rerouting to align with the new deck and overflow position.
 Finishing details and extra steps like templating slab tops extend timelines and budgets.
-When it’s all said and done, estimate $1,000 - $3,000.
+Plan on $1,000–$3,000 for installation alone, before tile and fixtures.

 Comparing structural needs and space requirements